RicoStaedeli/NLP2025_CQG/README.md

 ## Setup Instructions

 - For all notebooks you need to create an access token for GitHub.
-This access token has to be placed in Google Colab as a secret with the name "GITHUB".
+This access token has to be placed in Google Colab as a secret with the name `GITHUB`.
 - To access the baseline model `meta/Llama-3.1-8B-Instruct` you have to register for Meta Llama 3.1 Model Family on Hugging Face.
-Then create an access token in Hugging Face and place it in Google colab as secret with the name " HF_TOKEN"
+Then create an access token in Hugging Face and place it in Google colab as secret with the name ` HF_TOKEN`.
 - Some Training notebooks have a connection to Weights & Biases to log the trainings.
 For these notebooks you need an additional API key from a Weights & Biases account.
-Place this API key in Google colab as a secret with the name " wandb".
+Place this API key in Google colab as a secret with the name ` wandb`.
 - The notebook [1_b_Generate_DPO_Dataset.ipynb](1_b_Generate_DPO_Dataset.ipynb) needs also an API key from OpenAI.
-Place this key as a secret in Google colab with the name "OPENAI_API_KEY"
+Place this key as a secret in Google colab with the name `OPENAI_API_KEY`.
-- All notebooks are running in google colab, and therefore you do not need a requirements.txt to install
+- All notebooks are running in google colab, and therefore you do not need a `requirements.txt` to install.

 ---